 5. Building resilience

-Over the past year we have seen how Story Massage can help children to support each other in a very special way.
+Over the past year we have seen how the Story Massage Programme can help children to support each other in a very special way.
 We notice how they work together to become more self-aware and develop self-growth.
 This is so important in building the resilience necessary to cope with the many childhood adversities the children are facing on a daily basis.

 6. Promoting literacy and creativity